 WHY GO: A tiny town, a big lake, an Ice-Carving Factory, and the largest hand-carved bluestone building in the world, Hawley PA is a magnet for families in the summer who recreate in one of the largest bodies of water in Pennsylvania- Lake Wallenpaupak.
 Come offseason, though, for greater pleasures.
-Hawley harbors two upscale inns – one a Craftsman Style beauty, the other a contemporary wonder set inside a whitewater gorge.
+Hawley harbors three upscale lodgings – one a Craftsman Style beauty, the second a contemporary wonder set inside a whitewater gorge, and a third right on the lakefront.
 Great locally sourced dining, entertainment and shops, complete the perfect getaway.

 VISIT: Hawley Silk Mill Built in 1880 of hand-carved bluestone, the building was the largest employer in the area when it was an operating Silk Mill, and remains the largest bluestone building in the world.
 Restored by the high-profile architectural firm, Bohlin, Cywinski, Jackson (BCJ) – the group that designed Apple Stores worldwide, and specializes in notable “adaptive reuse” projects – the newly streamlined building is a destination lifestyle center with plenty of shops and amenities.